shaofeihuang/CPS_BayesianMODS/README.md

 # Bayesian Belief Network (BBN) for Generic Cyber-Physical Systems (CPS)

 This repository contains code and resources for constructing and analysing Bayesian Belief Networks (BBNs), that consider probabilities of both cybersecurity vulnerabilities and physical hazards.
+This work was inspired by Bhosale et al. (2024)'s paper which can be found here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10623880

 ## 1. Generic_CPS.aml
 This is a markup file depicting a generic CPS based on the Automation Markup Language (AutomationML).
 The More information can be found here: https://www.automationml.org/